rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Experience-API.md

 #### Advanced Mode

-In order to enable advanced features such as adding contexts, results etc. to the statement, you need to install a Newtonsoft JSON library.
+In order to enable advanced features such as adding contexts, results etc. to the statement, you need to install the Newtonsoft JSON library.
-It is recommended to use the [Unity package by jilleJr](https://github.com/jilleJr/Newtonsoft.Json-for-Unity).
+It is recommended to use the [internal package by Unity](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@2.0/manual/index.html).
 If you import exactly this package, the module will automatically switch to advanced mode and use the library for JSON serialization.
-In case you want to use another Newtonsoft JSON library, e.g. the [internal package by Unity](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@2.0/manual/index.html), you need to manually add the Scripting Define Symbol `NEWTONSOFT_JSON` in the Player Settings.
+In case you want to use another Newtonsoft JSON library, you need to manually add the Scripting Define Symbol `NEWTONSOFT_JSON` in the Player Settings.
-However, currently we recommend using the [Unity package by jilleJr](https://github.com/jilleJr/Newtonsoft.Json-for-Unity) for the advanced mode.
+However, currently we recommend using the [Newtonsoft Json Unity Package](https://docs.unity3d.com/Packages/com.unity.nuget.newtonsoft-json@2.0/manual/index.html) version 3.0.2 or higher for the advanced mode.

 ### Client Setup